helge17/tuxguitar-2.0beta/README.md

-# TuxGuitar 2.0
+# TuxGuitar fork - ARCHIVED

-This fork revives some features built by the community.
-You are great!!!
-Go ahead, check the instructions in [INSTALL.md](INSTALL.md) and contribute :-)
+This fork was first released on https://gitlab.com/cycloptic/tuxguitar, but development stalled in 2019.

+Since then, many fixes and improvements have been ported to the current TuxGuitar version on https://github.com/helge17/tuxguitar.

+This repository is kept here as a reference in read-only state.

 ## What's new in v2.0:
 - Global style update with a new skin